ST10486463/VoiceForAll/README.md

 I added media quries to help to accomodate the tablets,mobile and desktop by adding maax and min which will accomdate the electonic devices' i ensured thta there is psudeoclasses like hover,active and focus on my button and also the nav links on my footer i added a hover and ul.
-I ensured that there is also hover on my news "victims stories"
+I ensured that there is also hover on my news "victims stories".

 References:
 Btc.edu.za.
 (2025).
 Available at: https://www.btc.edu.za/wp-content/uploads/2020/01/student-support-counselling-internal-image.jpg [Accessed 26 Sep.
 2025].